English

 •The ‘streaming’ of Phonics groups takes place depending on the needs of the cohort, following regular assessments.

-Level 5:
+Level 5: Year One

 Within Year One, pupils work within Level 5.
 The coherently planned sequence of lessons within Level 5 allows opportunities for children to apply their phonics knowledge and skills as the prime approach to reading and spelling.
 It focuses on phonetically decodable two-syllable and three-syllable words and the alternative ways of pronouncing and representing the long vowel phonemes.
 Furthermore, pupils will develop their ability to attempt to read and spell increasingly complex words.